ckerr/blog-hugo/content/post/transmission-web-client-tests-pt-1.md

             formatter = require('../javascript/formatter.js')
         });

-Initialize the Formatter test by loading the formatter module.
+Load the Formatter module just before running the first Formatter test.
-But before doing that, create an empty Transmission object because formatter requires it.
+Also, create an empty Transmission object because formatter requires it.
 This is a wart -- ideally we wouldn't need to refer to app-domain globals -- and we should consider refactoring this away in Formatter.
-We've also hardcoded an awkward path for formatter.js (and for jquery.min.js below).
-That needs cleanup too.
+Another shortcut we'll need to clean up: the hardcoded paths to formatter.js and jquery.min.js.

         beforeEach(function(){
             // start each test with a fresh dom